Philadelphia Liberty Belles

 The Philadelphia Liberty Belles are a team of the Women's Football Alliance which began play for its inaugural 2009 season.
-Home games are played on the campus of Wissahickon High School in Ambler, Pennsylvania.
+Home games are played on the campus of Wissahickon High School near Ambler, Pennsylvania.

 The Liberty Belles are named in honor of a team which played in the National Women's Football Association and Independent Women's Football League from 2001 to 2004 (and in fact, won the NWFA's inaugural 2001 championship).
 Despite the namesake, there is no connection between the two teams and only one person related to this team from the original (Carol Grubb).